 Two entries per class/lot combination.
 Created within the last two years.
 Creative arts projects previously exhibited at the Chelan County Fair will not be accepted.
 All pictures and plaques must be mounted and ready to hang.
-Grand Champion and Reserve Champion ribbons may be awarded at the discretion of the judge, in each age division: Junior, Preteen and Teen provided there are more than 5 individual entries per lot and age group.
+Grand Champion and Reserve Champion ribbons may be awarded at the discretion of the judge, in each age division: Junior, Pr e